 No List Required for Schedule A

 If the total value of your annual donations is $500 or less, you can take the charitable contribution deduction without listing each donation on a tax form, but you do need to itemize.
+If you choose to itemize, you no longer can take the standard deduction applying to your filing status.
 When itemizing on Schedule A, you'll enter the sum of your property donations on the designated line within the “Gifts to Charity” section of the form.
 The IRS does, however, require that you retain a receipt or other written proof of each donation unless it's impossible to obtain one, such as when you make a donation at a Goodwill drop-off box.

 Listing Donations on Form 8283

 Listing your donations on Form 8283 is required if your donations are worth more than $500.
 Provided you don't take a deduction in excess of $5,000 for any single donated item, or group of similar items, you'll only have to list the charity's name and address, and a short description of the item.
 For each donated item in which you take more than a $500 deduction, you'll also need to list the dates you acquired and donated the item, how you originally obtained it, the price you paid if purchased, its fair market value and details on how you arrived at its value.